rickithadi/bigduckmusic.com/src/pages/features/2020-08-26-want-to-impress-that-e-girl-at-a-gig-memorise-all-of-forests-lyrics.md

 However, they're spending the Circuit Breaker away from each other.
 "It's been difficult without her," Joshua says, "I realise I'm falling, I slip when you're not around" he sings during the interview.

 I stay silent while he sings the entirety of [Dakota Ft.
 Celine Autumn](https://open.spotify.com/track/6sI0qySIFYYWvrz5TvKhEk?si=nhNadIHLTlSBBf8rU5IwJw) to her over Zoom.
-Ashley sing's Celine Autumn's parts - "Why can't we always stay the same".
+Ashley sings Celine Autumn's parts - "Why can't we always stay the same".
 It's a 6 minute 48 second song.

 Sadly, not all Forests-conceived couples last.
 We talked to Jasmine, 18: "I fell in love, once or twice.
 I don't want to fall in love with anyone anymore," she sings.
 "You truly can't spell forever without over," she continues.
 Why does everyone I interview sing?